-With seasoned owners and a menu of fresh, carefully sourced food, this new café is bound to do well on Bree.
-Highlights include a fantastic sweet potato tortilla, perfection in the form of egg, bacon and avo on toast, and triple-cooked pork belly.
+With seasoned owners and a menu of fresh, carefully sourced food, this café is a treat on Bree.
+Highlights include a fantastic sweet-potato tortilla, perfection in the form of egg, bacon and avo on toast, and triple-cooked pork belly.

 No. 227: Orphanage Cocktail Emporium